chrisreedio/bastion/README.md

 It's primary use case is with SSO and Azure Active Directory, but it can be used with any authentication provider.

+> [!WARNING]
+> This package is still in development and is not ready for production use.

 ## Installation

 You can install the package via composer: